CarGurus Header

 • If you want the best chauffeur car: As above, although perhaps skip the cashmere seats.

-• If you want the longest range: Stick with Exclusive trim, again, and make sure that you go with 19-inch alloy wheels as it’s the bigger wheels that really eats into the potential maximum range of 387 miles in the BMW i7.
+• If you want the longest range: Stick with Excellence trim, again, and make sure that you go with 19-inch alloy wheels as it’s the larger wheels that really eat into the i7’s potential maximum range of 387 miles.

-• If you want the best business express: Again, go for Exclusive trim but be a bit more restrained with the options.
-In fact, you don’t need to add anything, but the Technology Plus Pack will be popular for the upgraded sound system and semi-autonomous driver aids, while the Front Comfort Pack for heated and ventilated massage seats is worthwhile if you really want the ultimate luxury, executive transport.
+• If you want the best business express: Again, go for Excellence trim, but be a bit more restrained with the options.
+In fact, you don’t need to add anything, but the Technology Plus Pack will be popular for the upgraded sound system and semi-autonomous driver aids, while the Front Comfort Pack for heated and ventilated massage seats is worthwhile if you really want the ultimate luxury executive transport.

 Vicky Parrott